codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/computer-programming-displaying-two-messages.md

 You can put as many statements as you like in the `main` method.
 For example, take a look at Hello2.java in the top left corner.
-To compile and run the code, press the "Run!"
+To compile and run the code, press the "Run!" button.
 {Run!}(sh .guides/bg.sh javac code/ch01/Hello2.java java -cp code/ch01/ Hello2 )